 Robotics Research

-Research…We have decades of it and are proud to offer KIBO with the backing of amazing academic and proven robotics research.
+Early childhood STEM research…We have decades of it and are proud to offer KIBO with the backing of amazing academic and proven robotics research.

 Why is it important to introduce coding robots for kids at a young age?

-KIBO is the result of more than 20 years of research, led by Dr. Marina Bers, a leading researcher on early childhood computer science and her research team at the DevTech Research Group.
+KIBO is the result of more than 20 years of early childhood STEM research, led by Dr. Marina Bers, a leading researcher on early childhood computer science and her research team at the DevTech Research Group.
 Her research shows specific, powerful, and positive learning outcomes for young learners when working with KIBO.

-The greatest return on investment in educational interventions comes when those interventions are made with the youngest learners
+The greatest return on investment in educational interventions comes when those interventions are made with the youngest learners.

 Early intervention is the reason why Dr. Bers and her team designed KIBO.
 Her robotics research shows that even the youngest students can learn sequencing and coding in a fun and engaging, hands-on way, regardless of curriculum.